Living with Tourette syndrome: Cop, reporter and accountant open up with stories of struggle

 "I would walk by and just touch the hot stove," Brown said.
 "I would scream really, really loud to the point where now I can't, I can't sing, because my vocal cords have been stretched so much."

-His symptoms were extreme enough for him to undergo deep brain stimulation.
+His symptoms were extreme enough for him to undergo deep brain stimulation when he was 16.
 With the treatment, wires go into the deep brain structures that are involved in the circuitry that produce the tics, to try to bring some relief.
 The procedure is often used in Parkinson's patients, but is increasingly successful in controlling severe Tourette's.

 Brown called the procedure "liberating and magical," and he was eventually able to pass his CPA exam and live a normal life.